 The Financial Operations Division (FOD) is charged with properly accounting for and reporting on all funds that are deposited, invested, and disbursed through the Department of State Treasurer.
-FOD Accounting handles: Departmental Accounting (functions for the Department), Investment and Banking Accounting, State Debt Accounting, State Health Plan Accounting, Retirement Accounting (Pension and Supplemental Retirement Plans) and Escheat Accounting.
+FOD Accounting handles: Departmental Accounting and Financial Reporting (functions for the Department), Investment and Banking Accounting, State Debt Accounting, State Health Plan Accounting, Retirement Accounting (Pension and Supplemental Retirement Plans) and Escheat Accounting.

 FOD performs the State Treasurer's role of serving as the State's Banker and ensures that efficient banking services are provided to all State agencies and institutions.

 Procurement and Contracting is a centralized function that ensures compliance and consistency in purchasing and contracting for the Department of State Treasurer.

 The Financial Operations Division is comprised of six sections: